Simón Bolívar: Political and military career

 By February 1810, French victories in Spain prompted the dissolution of the anti-French Spanish government in favor of a five-man regency council for Ferdinand VII.
 This news, and two delegates that included Carlos de Montúfar, arrived in Venezuela on 17 April 1810.
 Two days later, the creoles succeeded in deposing and then expelling Emparán, and created the Supreme Junta of Caracas, independent from the Spanish regency but not Ferdinand VII.
 Absent from Caracas for the coup, Bolívar and his brother returned to the city and offered their services to the Supreme Junta as diplomats.
 In May 1810, Juan Vicente was sent to the United States to buy weapons, while Simón secured a place in a diplomatic mission to Britain with the lawyer Luis López Méndez and Andrés Bello by paying for the mission.
 The trio boarded a British ship in June 1810 and arrived at Portsmouth on 10 July 1810.

 The three delegates first met Miranda at his London residence, despite instructions from the Supreme Junta to avoid him, and thereafter received the benefit of his connections and consultation.
 On 16 July 1810, the Venezuelan delegation met Britain's foreign secretary, Richard Wellesley, at Apsley House.
-Led by Bolívar, the Venezuelans argued in favor of Venezuelan independence, which Wellesley stated that it was intolerable for Anglo-Spanish relations.
+Led by Bolívar, the Venezuelans argued in favor of Venezuelan independence, which Wellesley stated was intolerable for Anglo-Spanish relations.
 Subsequent meetings produced no recognition or concrete support from Britain.
 Finding that he had many shared beliefs with Miranda, however, Bolívar convinced him to come back to Venezuela.
 On 22 September 1810, Bolívar left for Venezuela while López and Bello remained in London as diplomats, and arrived in La Guaira on 5 December.
 Although the British government wanted Miranda to remain in Britain, they could not prevent his departure, and he arrived in Venezuela later in December.
 (Note: Biographers disagree on the exact date Miranda arrived in Venezuela in December 1810.
 Arana says 10 December, Lynch says 11 December, Masur and Langley say 12 December, Slatta and de Grummond say 13 December.)